Alieltahan/shop/README.md

                 └── currency.js # Currency State Reducer.
             ├── Header.js # Containing the Header Components.
             └── Main.js # Containing the Body Components.
-        ├── Currencies.js # The List of Currencies UL in the Header.
-        ├── NavBar.js # Container for the Components in the Navbar.
         ├── ProductCard.js # Displaying the Product Into a Card.
         └── Products.js # Container for all the Products.
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.